Sabicool/Sabicool.github.io/content/blog/Academic Orgmode Workflow.md

 ## Reference Management {#reference-management}

 For reference management I use Zotero.
 Its my preferred because of the way it is able to integrate with the rest of my workflow using better-bibtex[^fn:3].
-This addon allows me to have a single file in which all of my bibliography entries can be stored and indexed.
+This add-on allows me to have a single file in which all of my bibliography entries can be stored and indexed.

-The other benefit is the ability to clip websites easily using an extension or by sharing it to the zotero app on iPad or zoo for zotero app on Android.
-I previously was a fan of Mendeleey, until they removed support for their iPad app and brought in a paid model.
+The other benefit is the ability to clip websites easily using an extension or by sharing it to the Zotero app on iPad or zoo for Zotero app on Android.
+I previously was a fan of Mendeley, until they removed support for their iPad app and brought in a paid model.
 Endnote is recommended by my university and I've used it a bit, but not enough for me to bother switching.

 For the purpose of this blog post I shall be looking at [this article on clinical equipoise in research](https://www.bmj.com/content/359/bmj.j5787).
-Capturing it requires me to click on the addon to add it to my zotero library.
+Capturing it requires me to click on the add-on to add it to my Zotero library.

-<a id="org1f61765"></a>
+<a id="orgbe720a9"></a>

-{{< figure src="/ox-hugo/bmj.png" caption="Figure 1: Save to zotero addon available for firefox and chrome makes it possible to easily add references from the browser to Zotero while capturing relevent metadata" >}}
+{{< figure src="/ox-hugo/bmj.png" caption="Figure 1: Save to Zotero add-on available for firefox and chrome makes it possible to easily add references from the browser to Zotero while capturing relevent metadata" >}}

 This captures it into my .bib file as below with all the correct formatting.
 Importantly, it requires almost zero edits afterwards to make sure the metadata is correct.
-Furthermore, it also downloads the pdf (useful later).
+Furthermore, it also downloads the PDF (useful later).

 ```nil
 @article{heyConceptClinicalEquipoise2017,